Ford Executive Chair Bill Ford calls on autoworkers to end strike, says company's future is at stake

 Last week 8,700 union members walked out at the largest and most profitable Ford plant in the world, the Kentucky Truck Plant in Louisville.

+Ford, only the fourth family member to lead the 120-year-old company, said he has watched other companies lose their auto industries, then all of their manufacturing base.
+He said strong American manufacturing is essential for national security.

+“We need to come together to bring an end to this acrimonious round of talks,” Ford said.
+“I still believe in a bright future – one that we can build together.
+I still believe the automobile industry is a major force for good in our country.
+We will continue to be there when America needs us most.”

-After the walkout, a top company executive said on a conference call with reporters that Ford had reached the limit in how much it was willing to spend to end the strike.
+Last week, after the Kentucky strike began, a top Ford executive said on a conference call with reporters that Ford had reached the limit in how much it was willing to spend to end the strike.

 The speech from Ford arrives with the entire auto industry making a historic and expensive shift from internal combustion engines to electric vehicles.